 image.save(file_path, "PNG", quality=80)

-For efficiency, we quit our webdriver by using “driver.quit()” after retrieving the URL list we need.
-We no longer need that browser as everything is stored locally.
+For efficiency, you should quit the WebDriver by using driver.quit() after retrieving the URL list.
+You no longer need the browser, as everything is stored locally.

-Running our application will output one of two results:
+Running the code can produce one of two results:

-Images are outputted into the folder we selected by defining the ‘file_path’ variable.
+Images are outputted into the folder you’ve selected by defining the file_path variable;

-Whenever we use the requests library to send a request to the destination server, a default user-agent “Python-urllib/version.number” is assigned.
-Some web services might block these user-agents specifically as they are guaranteed to be bots.
-Fortunately, the requests library allows us to assign any user-agent (or an entire header) we want:
+Whenever you use the requests library to send a request to the destination server, a default user agent python-requests/version.number is assigned, for instance, python-requests/2.31.0.
+Some web services might block such web requests as this user agent points to the use of the requests library.
+Fortunately, the requests library allows you to assign any user agent (or an entire header) you want:

-Adding a user-agent will be enough for most cases.
-There are more complex cases where servers might try to check other parts of the HTTP header in order to confirm that it is a genuine user.
+Adding a user agent will be enough for most cases.
+There are more complex cases where servers might try to check other parts of the HTTP header in order to confirm that it’s a genuine user.
 Refer to our guides on HTTP headers and web scraping practices for more information on how to use them to extract images from websites online.
+We’ve also made an in-depth video tutorial specifically on how to bypass the 403 Forbidden Error, so be sure to check it out below:

-Our task is finished but the code is still messy.
-We can make our application more readable and reusable by putting everything under defined functions:
+The image extraction process is finished, but the code still looks messy.
+You can make your application more readable and reusable by putting everything under defined functions:

 from selenium import webdriver